chaarlie/bowling-score-calculator/README.md

-Hello, this is a sample calculator for USA bowling score sheet.
+Score calculator for USA bowling score sheet.

 Project is in Java language and can be run as a console application.